g00phy/emaildispatch/README.md

 Caveats or roadmap
 - application needs to be down to update the csv file.
 - csv file can only accept single address under main, cc and bcc column
+- clearing of statistics at the end of the day.